 A co-founder of the Alliance of Native Americans of Southern California, Dismukes has lectured at numerous institutions on the topic of Black Indians.

-She is the sole proprietor of Grace Enterprises, that also serves as the conduit for her photography, sculpture, and basketry work.
+She is the sole proprietor of Grace Enterprises, that also serves as a conduit for her photography and sculpture.